j0ndough/discord-bot/README.md

 ## Commands
 Commands can only be used in the `#bot-commands` channel.

-`!check <RiotID1> <RiotID2> ...` checks whether certain player(s) (denoted by Riot ID) is currently ingame.
+`!check <RiotID1> <RiotID2> ...` checks whether a certain player is currently in-game.

+If a player is currently in-game, it also shows how long they have been in-game for.

+Riot IDs that contain spaces should be enclosed in quotes to be recognized as one ID.

+If no tagline (i.e. #NA1) is given, a default tagline of `NA1` will be assigned.

-If the player is currently ingame, it also lists the current game time of their match.
-Accepts a min of 1 Riot ID per command, and a max of 20 Riot IDs per command.
+A minimum of 1 Riot ID is required to use the command, up to a max of 20.

-## Requirements
+## Development

+* Install Python 3.11.5
+* Clone the repo
+* `python -m venv bot-env` to create a virtual environment for the bot.
+* Activate the virtual environment via `source bot-env/Scripts/activate` in the repo root.
+* `pip install -r requirements.txt` to install the necessary packages.

 Rename `config.cfg` to `api_config.cfg` and add the following variables: